 TEMS is recognised by the Spanish Ministry of Education and Culture and by Great Britain as a British international school in Spain with over 40 years of history.

-We accept students aged between three and eighteen for a comprehensive and successful educational experience.
+We accept students aged between 3 and 18 for a comprehensive and successful educational experience.
 Although most students are Spanish, there are many different nationalities among our students, making our school both global and cosmopolitan.

 Our students typically rank among the top students in external exams in Madrid’s Spanish and international schools.
 In addition to the high academic standards set by the school, we work to ensure that our students become more socially competent and committed.